 Dog Assistance In Disability (Dog A.I.D)

 Dog A.I.D supports people with physical disabilities by offering pet training programmes to their dogs.
-Our donation of £6000, will help six pups gain the Assistance Dog status, through the pet training programme.
+Our donation of £6,000 will help six pups gain Assistance Dog status through the pet training programme.
 Assistance Dog status is an international standard recognised by Assistance Dogs International (ADI).
 Each qualified dog can provide physical and emotional support to their owners.

 This can be truly life changing.
 A huge thank you from all of us – Mike McDonald, Chief Executive

 Assistance dogs drastically improve the quality of life for people with disabilities.
 They help with day-to-day tasks that most take for granted and can perform potentially life-saving interventions.
-The training also helps in less practical ways, because having a companion increases confidence and resilience.
-It also helps with independence, which is vital for people with disabilities.
-Support from Dog A.I.D, and a lifelong furry friend, even helps some return to meaningful employment.
+Having a companion also increases confidence, resilience and independence, vital for people with disabilities.
+Support from Dog A.I.D, and a lifelong furry friend even helps some return to meaningful employment.